bretlowery/flan/readme.md

 Log files are way complicated in their semantics and consumption, meaning lots of possible enhancements:

 1. User sessions (in log file context, the clustering of fixed, repeating IP/UA combos) are not currently preserved from the template log file into the generated log files, and are a big question mark for a number of reasons.
 Still considering if and how to handle these.
+Copy them from the template log?
+Generate your own crafted request flows (/homepage.htm to /login.htm to /landingpage.htm to for the same fake session...)?
+This is complicated, but could be useful.
+Prob some machine learning opps here.

-2. Generation of specific properties in the log file: fake geos maybe, or specific bot UAs, or crafted request flows (/homepage.htm to /login.htm to /landingpage.htm to for the same fake session...)
+2. Generation of specific properties in the log file: fake geos (ehh maybe), or specific bot UAs that aren't in the template log (DEFINITELY), or... ;

-3. Other (better?) ways to obfuscate IPs that make sense and are relatively fast.
+3. Support additional (better in some cases) ways to obfuscate IPs that make sense and are relatively fast;

 4. Some of the code blocks could defo use some speed enhancements/refactoring.
 Writing the output is currently the majority of the runtime.

+5. ???

+###PRs welcome!

 ### Syntax and Parameters